Internal Rules - Investigative Panel

 Rule 6.
 Evaluation of Grievances; Selection of Investigative Members.

 Pursuant to Bar Rules 4-203(a)(14) and 4-204, the Investigative Panel hereby delegates to the Office of General Counsel assignment of cases for investigation by individual members of the Investigative Panel.
 Such assignment shall be in the sound discretion of the Office of General Counsel.
-In assigning cases, the Office of General Counsel shall take into consideration the geographical proximity of the member to the respondent lawyer and the number of active investigations for which the member has responsibility at the time of the assignment.
 No assignment shall be made to the president-elect of the State Bar of Georgia, the president-elect of the Young Lawyers Division of the State Bar of Georgia, the chairperson of the Investigative Panel or any lay member of the State Disciplinary Board without that member's prior approval.

 Rule 7.
 Investigation by the Investigative Panel.